baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-09-08-secure-home-network-isolating-connected-devices-with-vlan.md

 For guest network, check "Guest Policy".

 ### Configure Switch Ports
 VLANs can be used with UniFi Switches.
-By default, ports are set to All, so it'll have an untagged VLAN 1 (which should be the default network in your controller), and then the rest will be tagged.
+By default, ports are set to `All`, so it'll have an untagged VLAN 1 (which should be the default network in your controller), and then the rest will be tagged.
 To enable tagged VLAN for a port, VLANs needs to be defined in the UniFi Network Controller under **Settings > Networks**.
-To simply set up a VLAN, set a network as VLAN only.
+To simply set up a VLAN, set a network as *VLAN only*.

 To change the profile on a port, or port group, click on the Switch in the Devices tab to reveal the **Properties Panel**, then go to **Ports**, and either choose the edit button on the right or select the desired ports and click "edit selected" on the bottom.
 In editing mode, choose the profile for the port(s).
 The Networks/VLANs profile on a port can be used to define the untagged and tagged networks on the selected port(s).

 # Firewall

-So far, you have set up VLANs and devices in these VLANs are able to obtain dynamic address and access Internet.
+So far, you have set up VLANs and devices in these VLANs are able to obtain dynamic IP addresses and access Internet.
 Now, let's configure firewall rules to lock down access.

 Firewall has three directions, IN, OUT, and LOCAL.
 However, it is quite confusing because it refers to the direction respective to the router.
-* In firewall rules are processed for packets entering a given interface.
+* In firewall rules are processed for packets entering from a given interface.
-* Out firewall rules are processed for packets exiting a given interface.
+* Out firewall rules are processed for packets exiting from a given interface.
 * Local firewall rules are processed for packets destined for the router itself from a given interface.

 In terms of using IN or OUT rules, some will say that IN is better because if you're going to drop a packet it's better to do it on input rather than go through the full packet processing path only to drop it before it leaves the router.
 Also note that creating a firewall ruleset without applying it to an interface/direction does *nothing*.
 Thus, we will create IN and LOCAL for WAN as well as each LAN.